 - You have filed for a Chapter 7 case within the last 8 years and are not eligible to file again in the near future.

 - You sincerely wish to pay off your debt, but simply need help doing so.
 Some people just want to file a Chapter 13 as opposed to a Chapter 7.

 A Chapter 13 bankruptcy filing gives you much the same relief from your creditors as a Chapter 7 case.
 It stops creditor harassment, lawsuits, wage garnishments, bank levies, foreclosures and repossessions.
 Once the plan is completed you receive a discharge much the same as in a Chapter 7 case.
 Any unsecured debts remaining unpaid at the end of the term of your plan are discharged (wiped out) with limited exception (i.e. student loans).

 We can help you determine if a Chapter 13 bankruptcy filing is right for you.
 We can make the assessment, draft the bankruptcy petition and craft a Chapter 13 plan that will pass muster with the court and take care of the debt for as low a monthly payment to the chapter 13 trustee as possible.
 You will make a single monthly payment to the court-appointed trustee for anywhere between 36 and 60 months.
 The amount of the payment to the trustee and length of plan will be determined according to your income and basic costs such as mortgage, utilities and food.
 Mr. Kingsbury will perform a thorough analysis of your situation to determine how to get you into the shortest and as low a paying Chapter 13 plan as possible.
-With over 24 years of experience in Chapter 13 bankruptcy filings we can do it right and make it a painless process.

 For experienced help from a Chapter 13 lawyer, come talk to us at the Law Offices of David Kingsbury.
 We’ll educate you on the process and give you all your options so you can make an intelligent decision about what works best for you.